Skip to content

 On a map, the genuine day trips from Belgrade fall into three easy pockets: north into Vojvodina (Novi Sad and the Fruška Gora hills), a short hop down the Danube to the east and south-east (Smederevo, and at a stretch Golubac), and south into the rolling Šumadija country (Topola).
 All of these sit within roughly an hour to two hours each way, which leaves you real time on the ground.

 One more decision shapes everything: car, train or tour.
 Novi Sad and Smederevo are the easy car-free wins, both reachable by train with the station near the sights.
 The spread-out trips, especially the Danube gorge and the monastery-and-wine circuits, work far better with your own car or on an organised tour, because rural buses simply do not link the stops.
 Our transport guide covers the trains and buses in detail, and if you want the freedom of your own wheels, the car rental in Serbia guide explains where to book.
+If you go with an organised tour or a private driver, tipping is optional but welcomed; our guide to tipping in Serbia sets out a reasonable amount for guides alongside every other situation you’ll meet.

 North: Novi Sad and Fruška Gora